infinum/accessibility-mobile-standards/docs/features/features_android.md

 3. buttons on your device - You could also use built-in buttons on Android device, such as the volume up and down buttons, and set up that they trigger actions.
 This option is mainly intended for developers.

-Detailed description of all Switch Access configuration could be found on official [Android Accessibility Help - Switch Access page](https://support.google.com/accessibility/android/answer/6122836?hl=en&ref_topic=6151780).
+Detailed description of all Switch Access configuration could be found on the official [Android Accessibility Help - Switch Access page](https://support.google.com/accessibility/android/answer/6122836?hl=en&ref_topic=6151780).